-- CMake version that meets at least the minimum required CMake version >= 3.21.1 (or 3.16.3 <= version < 3.20.4) - Git >= 1.7.10 - Note: CMake must be able to find git.exe and patch.exe.
-If git is installed in the default location then they may be found there, but if they are not found then either add the folder that contains them to PATH environment variable; or set GIT_EXECUTABLE and Patch_EXECUTABLE as environment variables or as CMake variables at configure time. - Visual Studio: any edition can be used (including the free Community edition), when configuring the installer: - Enable Desktop development with C++ and in installation details

-- Enable the MSVC v143 VS2022 C++ x64...
-(Visual Studio 2022 v143 toolset with 64-bit support) component in some distributions, this option is not enabled by default. - Enable the latest Windows10 SDK component without this CMake might not find a compiler during configuration step. - Qt5: Download Qt universal installer and install Qt 5.15.2 components: MSVC2019 64-bit, Qt Script, Qt WebEngine.
+- Note: CMake must be able to find git.exe and patch.exe.
+If git is installed in the default location then they may be found there, but if they are not found then either add the folder that contains them to PATH environment variable; or set GIT_EXECUTABLE and Patch_EXECUTABLE as environment variables or as CMake variables at configure time. - Visual Studio: any edition can be used (including the free Community edition), when configuring the installer: - Enable Desktop development with C++ and in installation details - Enable the MSVC v143 VS2022 C++ x64...
+(Visual Studio 2022 v143 toolset with 64-bit support) component in some distributions, this option is not enabled by default. - Enable the latest Windows10 SDK component without this CMake might not find a compiler during configuration step. - Qt5: Download Qt universal installer and install Qt 5.15.2 components: MSVC2019 64-bit, Qt WebEngine.
 Installing Sources and Qt Debug Information Files are recommended for debugging (they allow stepping into Qt files with the debugger in debug-mode builds). - Note: These are all free, open-source components with LGPL license which allow free usage for any purpose, for any individuals or companies. - NSIS (optional): Needed if packaging Slicer.
 Make sure you install the language packs.